 This brings up the “Define Clustered Bar: Summaries for Groups of Cases” dialog box below.

 Select the variable that you wish to place on the horizontal-axis of your bar chart (Ice Cream in our example), and use the arrow button to add it to the “Category Axis” box.
 Select the second variable (Gender in our example), and use the arrow to add it to the “Define Clusters by” box.

 Select your desired option under “Bars Represent.”
 For this chart, we want to display “% of cases.”

 It is a good idea to give your chart a title.
 Select the “Titles” button, add your chart title, and select “Continue” to return to the “Define Clustered Bar: Summaries for Groups of Cases” dialog box.

 The Clustered Bar Chart

 The SPSS output viewer will pop up with the clustered bar chart that you’ve created.

 Note that the sum of the percentages for the female respondents (blue bars) is 100%, and the sum of the percentages for the male respondents (green bars) is also 100%.
 We can see from this chart that a larger percentage of female respondents stated that their favorite ice cream flavor was Rocky Road or Strawberry when compared with the male respondents.
 A larger percentage of male respondents stated that their favorite ice cream flavor was Vanilla.
 There are smaller differences between the percentage of male and female respondents who stated that their favorite ice cream flavor was Chocolate or Cookie Dough.

 That’s it for this quick tutorial.
 You should now be able to create a clustered bar chart within SPSS using one of its legacy tools.
-You may also be interested in our tutorial on editing bar charts in SPSS and formatting SPSS charts in APA style.
+You may also be interested in our tutorials on editing bar charts in SPSS and formatting SPSS charts in APA style.